BhaleraoSunil/TaskOne/README.md

 # TaskOne
-showing github users list
+Demo showing github users list.
-fetch users from github api.
+Fetch users from github api.
-save fetched users in realam database. then fetch users from realam and show in recyclerview.
+Save fetched users in realam database.
+Then show users in recyclerview by fetching from realam.